This post may contain affiliate links. Please see our disclosure policy.

 • Vanilla – as always, use pure vanilla extract and avoid imitation for the best flavor

-Easy homemade carrot cake cupcakes on a serving platter with carrots and lots of cream cheese frosting
+Easy homemade carrot cake cupcakes on a serving platter with carrots and lots of cream cheese frosting.

 How to Make Carrot Cake Cupcakes

-Start this Easter carrot cake cupcake recipe by preheating the oven to 350°F. Line two 12-cup cupcake pans with 16 liners.
+1. Preheat the oven to 350°F and line two 12-cup cupcake pans with 16 liners.

-Two photos showing How to Make Carrot Cake Cupcakes - mixing dry and wet ingredients in separate bowls
+Two photos showing How to Make Carrot Cake Cupcakes - mixing dry and wet ingredients in separate bowls.

-Pour the wet ingredients over the dry ingredients and whisk until just combined.
+1. Pour the wet ingredients over the dry ingredients and whisk until just combined.
 Fold in carrots, walnuts, and raisins until every bit is coated.

 Two photos showing How to Make this Spring dessert recipe - whisking the batter and folding in add-ins like raisins, walnuts, and carrots.

-Fill cupcake liners about 3/4 of the way, then bake carrot cake cupcakes for about 24 minutes.
+1. Fill cupcake liners about 3/4 of the way, then bake carrot cake cupcakes for about 24 minutes.

 Two photos showing How to Make this easy and moist homemade Easter recipe - batter in bowl and spooned into lined cupcake tin.